GitLiveApp/GitLive/_sections/live-share-code-with-me-support-vscode.md

 Your teammate's project will then open in a new IDE window and you are good to go!

-If you didn't have a compatible IDE already open you will be prompted to open the sharing link in the browser instead.
+If you didn't have VS Code already open you will be prompted to open the sharing link in the browser instead.

 ![Accept Live Share](/uploads/codeshare-accept-liveshare.jpeg "Accept Live Share"){:class="screenshot"}

-From here you can open a compatible IDE if you already have one installed or even join via the browser.
+From here you can open VS Code if you already have it installed or even join via the browser.

 ![Live Share Open Editor](/uploads/codeshare-liveshare-confirmation.jpeg "Live Share Open Editor"){:class="screenshot"}